 The 10,000-hour rule suggests that world class expertise and performance can only be achieved after 10,000 hours of practice in the field.
 More generally Gladwell writes about what makes successful people successful from a data driven point of view.

-I have put the 10 most commonly recommended books (the books that appear in this post) in this GoodReads reading list.
+I put the 15 most commonly recommended books (the books that appear in this post) in this GoodReads reading list.

-I have put all 43 recommended books (except 1 which is not on GoodReads) into this GoodReads reading list.
+I have put 74 out of all 75 recommended books into this GoodReads reading list (1 book is not on GoodReads).